 At sunrise or sunset, take in the tranquillity and views from one of the city’s lookouts, in particular, Mount Ainslie Lookout.

 Looking for somewhere to get inspired and draw creativity?
 Canberra is bustling with galleries and museums for you to find your next inspiration.
 The National Gallery of Australia has huge breadth and variety across the exhibitions.
 Sit in front of Claude Monet’s Waterlilies or wander through The Aboriginal Memorial which is one of the most significant indigenous works in the history of the NGA.
 Located next door is the National Portrait Gallery where you can get a glimpse of not only great art but important figures who have shaped society.
 On the other side of the lake, is the National Museum of Australia which, as the name suggests, focuses on what makes up Australia from indigenous history and culture and European settlement to our amazing environments.

 Grab friends and colleagues and try some of the delicious and interesting foodie culture in Canberra.
 Some places to put on the top of your ‘to eat’ list should include the popular restaurant Akiba for fresh and unique Asian flavours, Aubergine which is often referred to as Canberra’s best restaurant and Eightysix with its cool, relaxed vibe paired with a modern and innovative menu.

 Never Too Busy To Travel – A blog by Productivity Guru, David Grady

 You have a packed schedule, we get it!
 But carving out some time to get outside and see Canberra could actually make you more productive.
-Wouldn’t it be sad if all you saw of the city was the airport, the inside of an uber and a conference room?

 Image credits: Parliament House image ©VisitCanberra.
 View of The National Museum of Australia at dusk, photo: George Serras, National Museum of Australia.